RyanSevere/RpgCapstone/Readme.txt

-Project for Cs290
+Project for CS290
-By Ryan Severe
+By Sean Forman
-& Sean Forman
+& Ryan Severe